It corresponds to drugs called selective serotonin reuptake inhibitors.

 - Swelling or redness of the eyes

 Manic episodes can also be observed.
-Symptoms may include: increased energy, severe sleep problems, racing thoughts, reckless behavior, excessive happiness or irritability, talking more or faster than normal.
+Symptoms may include increased energy, severe sleep problems, racing thoughts, reckless behavior, excessive happiness or irritability, and talking more or faster than usual.

 Warnings and Contraindications